LunaC25/csPortfolio/README.md

 * WebPage [here](https://lunac25.github.io/testWeb/doggos.html)
   <br>__About the project__
-      This website was a great way to begin the year.
+  <br>  This website was a great way to begin the year.
 I learned about the use of html and how to format things on a website         to make it look nice.
 * Lightning [here](https://lunac25.github.io/lightning2/)
 * Lighting JS [here]()
 * Dice [here](https://lunac25.github.io/dice3/)